thisdot/open-source/libs/route-config/README.md

 It supports:

-✅ &nbsp;Displaying components/templates based on the tags defined in the <br/>
+✅ &nbsp;Displaying parts of component's template based on the tags defined in the Router config <br/>
 ✅ &nbsp;Retrieving custom properties defined in currently rendered route <br/>
 ✅ &nbsp;Type safety for custom properties <br/>